Mlawula Nature Reserve

 The Mlawula Nature Reserve is a nature reserve situated in north-eastern Eswatini.
-It covers approximately 16,500 hectares and is adjacent to Mbuluzi Game Reserve, Simunye Nature Reserve, and Hlane Royal National Park.
+It covers approximately 165 km2 and is adjacent to Mbuluzi Game Reserve, Simunye Nature Reserve, and Hlane Royal National Park.

 The Mlawula area was first proclaimed as a protected area in 1914 but was subsequently deproclaimed and subdivided into cattle ranches.
 The first part of Mlawula to be proclaimed as a conservation area was donated in 1978, to become Ndzindza Nature Reserve.
 Mlawula Estates were purchased soon after followed by the donation of Nyala Ranch.

 Mlawula has a high bird diversity and over 350 species have been recorded.